 The argument for resending an email is that anyone who missed or were too busy the first time might open the second one and you’ll get a few more opens, clicks and conversions.

 The argument against resending an email is that some people will get annoyed by the additional email and might unsubscribe.
-You don’t know if they deliberately left the original email unopened.
-They may have opened it without displaying images or selecting a link and the email is reported as not being opened.

 5 best practices for resending emails